ljsinclair/featurebase-docs/docs/pql-guide/pql-write-set.md

 The `Set()` call associates or assigns a value to a record in a specified field.
 If the value we are assigning is in a Mutex, Int, Decimal, or Timestamp field, the current value is overwritten.
 If the value we are assigning is in a Set or Time field, all previous values will remain.

 While using "Set" in PQL is a convenient way to get familiar with FeatureBase, it's almost always better to use a dedicated ingest tool.
-See [ingesters](/docs/community/com-ingest/com-ingest-manage) for details.

 ## Call Definition
 ```